pawan-suthar/pawan-suthar/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms in python.

-- 👯 I’m looking to collaborate on internship and job
+- 👯 I’m looking for internship and job

 - 👨‍💻 All of my projects are available at **[github](https://github.com/pawan-suthar)**